MoistCoder/CockyGrabber/README.md

 1. Adding more things to grab like credit cards, form history, extensions, ...
 2. Async Funtions
-3. Creating an NuGet Package
-4. Adding custom Functions that replace the packages
+3. Adding custom Functions that replace the packages
-5. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
+4. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
-6. Improving the documentation
+5. Improving the documentation
-7. Adding support for more browsers
+6. Adding support for more browsers
-8. Creating a UnitTest (maybe?)
+7. Creating a UnitTest (maybe?)
-9. Adding Events
+8. Adding Events

 ## End